 The commitment mechanism allows parties to voluntarily offer commitments during a preliminary or full-fledged investigation to eliminate the Authority's competitive concerns concerning articles 4 and 6.
-Depending on the sufficiency and the timing of the commitments, the Board can decide not to launch a fullfledged investigation following the preliminary investigation or to end an ongoing investigation without completing the entire investigation procedure.
+Depending on the sufficiency and the timing of the commitments, the Board can decide not to launch a full-fledged investigation following the preliminary investigation or to end an ongoing investigation without completing the entire investigation procedure.
+As per Communiqué No. 2021/2, the deadline for submitting a commitment request to the Authority is three months after the investigation notice is served on the parties.